 Lastly, the use of coca leaves, or products that contain this plant material, should be discouraged by travelers.
 While having many other applications, decent prevention of AMS symptoms is not one of them.
 Perhaps most dangerous is the "false sense of security" that one might have by taking coca leaf products and ignoring symptoms of AMS believing they are protected.

-Overall, many travelers go to altitude each day and return without problems.
+Overall, many travelers go to altitude each day on hikes and bike trails and return without problems.
 Keep an eye out for symptoms of altitude sickness in yourself and others around you.
 When traveling in the mountains, follow the golden rule of treating any headache or illness at altitude as altitude sickness until proven otherwise.
 Discuss your travel plans, and more importantly your ascent rate, with your travel doctor in advance and see if using any prophylactic medications might be right for your trip.

 Trekkers in Nepal are warned about a scam involving helicopter evacuation for those suffering altitude sickness.